 This article was last updated Dec 11, 2019.
 Terms and conditions may have changed.
 For the most accurate information, please consult the issuer website.

-Now that the rate has been reduced, how quickly will it impact you?
+Now that the rate has been reduced again, how quickly will it impact you?
 How soon will the bank start charging you that lower interest rate?

 The short answer: Quickly.

 Exactly how fast depends on the card issuer and its policies.
 Unfortunately, those policies aren’t always easy to find — and when you do find them, they probably won’t be very easy to understand.

 Most likely, you’ll see a rate change within one or two billing cycles, according to our own review of several major credit card issuer policies.

 The exception to the rule

 A decade ago, credit card issuers could change your card’s interest rate for any number of reasons, and they could do it in a hurry.
 They could even do it if you were late with a payment on a different account.

 That practice was called universal default, and it was awful.
 Imagine missing a payment on one credit card and having all your other accounts’ APRs jump.
 That was a real possibility 10 years ago.
 The Credit CARD Act of 2009 changed that.
 In most cases, issuers now must give at least 45 days’ notice before increasing a cardholder’s interest rate.